Need help with your Rear Window analysis? You’ve come to the right place!

 Stella

-Stella is a nurse that attends to Jeff as he recovers.
+Stella is a nurse who attends to Jeff as he recovers.

 In terms of storyline, you can think of her as the sidekick or comic relief of the movie.